Introduction Link to heading

 Be aware of Hugo&rsquo;s license!
 At the time of writing, Hugo is licensed with the Apache License 2.0 license.
 The code in figure-dynamic contains a modified copy of Hugo’s figure shortcode, so your project will also need to honor Hugo’s license if if you decide to use figure-dynamic.

-Adding dark/light theme support for non-picture attributes
+Adding dark/light theme support for non-picture attributes Link to heading

 Sadly I haven’t figured out a shortcode-isolated and HTML-only way to support light/dark values for the other attributes like title, caption, attr, attrlink, etc..
 Which is why the attribution links are in the bottom of this blog post.